Synk0/Elemental-Icon/README.md

 For best integration with your distro/desktop environment, please run `./configure` and follow the prompts.

-#### Use a dark GTK+ theme?
-La Capitaine doesn't ship with two distinct variants, because I wanted to keep the size of this project to a minimum.

-You'll need to run the configuration script to tell La Capitaine to update its directory structure to use the dark variant.

 ### Troubleshooting
 If something does not work as expected with La Capitaine, take a look at the